SCIInstitute/Seg3D/docs/tutorials/Seg3DTutorial.md

 To mask out brain, the easiest is to manually generate a mask and paint with a brush a rough segmentation of the brain cavity.
 The goal of masking out the data is to be able to threshold the white and gray matter inside the skull without picking up data from the scalp.

 To jump start the process a segmentation is available in the dataset.
 This one was generated by manually painting the slices.
 Load the label layer through the <span>**Import Layer From Single File...**</span> from the File menu.
 Choose the Brain.NRRD dataset.
 Then click on Import file as a <span>**Series of Masks:**</span> There are two of these options and either one is valid because this data file has only one mask layer.
-After loading the dataset Seg3D should look like the image depicted in [Figure 28](figure28).
+After loading the dataset Seg3D should look like the image depicted in [Figure 28](fig-loading-segmentation).

-:::{figure-md} figure28
+:::{figure-md} fig-loading-segmentation

 ![LoadingSegmentation](Seg3DTutorial_figures/LoadingSegmentation.png)

 Figure 28: Load a pre-made rough segmentation of the brain.
 :::

 Now use the <span>**Mask Data**</span> in the Data Filters menu to set the Brain segmentation as a mask.
 Select the MRI-brain50 for the <span>**Target Layer**</span> and Brain\_1 for the <span>**Mask Layer**</span>.
 Then click on <span>**Run Filter**</span>.
-This will create an image where all the scalp and skull are removed and only what is segmented is left as seen in [Figure 29](figure29).
+This will create an image where all the scalp and skull are removed and only what is segmented is left as seen in [Figure 29](fig-mask-data-brain).
 This mask will now be used for segmenting the gray and white matter.

-:::{figure-md} figure29
+:::{figure-md} fig-mask-data-brain

 ![MaskDataBrain](Seg3DTutorial_figures/MaskDataBrain.png)